Chris Jones (punter): 2019 season

 Jones suffered an important decline in productivity, averaging 41.6 gross yards and a 37-yard net average per attempt.
 Both stats were the NFL's lowest.
 At the end of the season, it was reported in the media that he played through a back and sports hernia injury.

 2020 season

 On November 7, 2020, Jones was placed on injured reserve after undergoing core muscle surgery.
 He was replaced with Hunter Niswander.
-He appeared in 8 games, averaging 42.6 yards on 24 punts, the second-lowest season average in his career.
-He also had 2 kickoffs.
-He was released after the season on March 17, 2021.
+Jones appeared in eight games, averaging 42.6 yards on 24 punts, the second-lowest season average in his career.
+He also had two kickoffs.

+Jones was released on March 17, 2021.